Verify Your RebelMouse Site for Facebook

 Here are the steps you need to take to get this done:

 1. Add Your Domain to Your Facebook Business Manager

 Please follow Facebook's instructions (steps 1–5) located here.
 Once you've completed the first five steps, Facebook offers two different options to complete the domain verification process.
-We suggest using the first approach, which we've outlined in the next step here.
+We suggest using the first approach, which we've outlined in the following step.

-The DNS Verification tab of your selected domain provides the TXT information you will need to add to your DNS record.
+You can also complete the step through the DNS Verification tab if your selected domain provides the TXT information you will need to add to your DNS record.